 Pool — This may be great for those hot summer days, but it also means your home is riskier from an insurance standpoint.
 Each state and locality has its own legal requirements for swimming pools.
 However, it’s a good idea to consider fence height and self-locking gates or doors.
 Pool covers are also a great way to prevent accidents.

 New addition — Sometimes your home needs to grow to accommodate an expanding family.
 This can mean adding more livable square footage, whether it be finishing a basement or attic area or building a new addition.
 Your insurance will need to be altered to account for the added value of the new space.

-Facelift — A chef’s dream kitchen or spa master bathroom will undoubtedly make your home look great, but you may need to give your insurance a makeover to account for the added value.
+Face-lift — A chef’s dream kitchen or spa master bathroom will undoubtedly make your home look great, but you’ll need to understand how these modifications will affect your insurance.
 Your limits need to be sufficient to cover replacement of those new granite countertops, custom cabinets and top-of-the-line appliances and fixtures.

 |Increased replacement cost resulting from renovation

 ||% of coverage limit

 |$150,000 kitchen remodel